HtmlUnit/htmlunit-neko/README.md

 ### Project News
 [HtmlUnit@Twitter][3]

-### Latest release Version 2.61.0 / April 18, 2022
+### Latest release Version 2.62.0 / June 01, 2022

+#### CVE-2022-29546
 #### HtmlUnit - NekoHtml Parser suffers from a denial of service vulnerability on versions 2.60.0 and below.
 A specifically crafted input regarding the parsing of processing instructions leads to heap memory consumption.
-Please update to version 2.61.0.
+Please update to version 2.62.0.

 For maven, you would add:

     <dependency>
         <groupId>net.sourceforge.htmlunit</groupId>
         <artifactId>neko-htmlunit</artifactId>
-        <version>2.61.0</version>
+        <version>2.62.0</version>
     </dependency>

 ### Latest CI build